TanukiSharp/UnityCoroutineToTask/README.md

 }
 ```

-In an enumerator method, you early break with a `yield break` statement, but beware of that, since the `StartCoroutine<T>` method will return a task containing the last yielded value, therefore in the following code:
+In an iterator method, you early break with a `yield break` statement, but beware of that, since the `StartCoroutine<T>` method will return a task containing the last yielded value, therefore in the following code:

 ```cs
 IEnumerator MyFunc(bool earlyBreak)